Get Tangem

 03-05-2023 10-35-22.png

-Coinbase isn't just a major crypto exchange and wallet and a cryptoprocessor supporting many coins.
-Shopify, PrestaShop, and WooCommerce are among its clients, and numerous other large companies worldwide.
+Coinbase is a major crypto exchange, wallet, and cryptoprocessor that supports many coins.
+Shopify, PrestaShop, and WooCommerce are among its clients, as are numerous other large companies worldwide.

 4. B2BinPay